Minimising the spread of COVID-19

 Hand hygiene for children

-It is important that children understand why it is important to wash their hands and are supported to do so.
+It is important that children understand why it is necessary to wash their hands and are supported to do so.
 They should be taught how to wash, rinse and dry their hands correctly from an early age.

 There are a range of resources available from the NHS such as the Children’s Pack to encourage children with handwashing.
 NHS Education for Scotland (NES) has produced a video to demonstrate the correct way to wash hands with liquid soap and warm water.